nikpietanze/linear-cli/README.md

 rm -rf ~/.config/linear
 ```

-## Homebrew: Tap vs Homebrew Core

-- Ruby formulae are the standard way to package software for Homebrew.
-Your formula lives in a "tap" (a Git repo with Ruby files), which users can add with `brew tap`.
-- Installing without a tap prefix (i.e. `brew install linear-cli`) requires submitting the formula to Homebrew Core (`homebrew/homebrew-core`).
-That has stricter requirements:
-  - Stable release tags and changelogs
-  - Reproducible builds, tests, and style conformance
-  - Project maturity and maintenance expectations

-We’ve published an official tap at `nikpietanze/tap`, so users can install with `brew install nikpietanze/tap/linear-cli` today.
-If we want `brew install linear-cli` without the tap prefix, we can upstream to Homebrew Core after a few more stable releases.

 ## Security

 This CLI intentionally does not implement delete/archive operations.
 At the transport layer, a guard rejects any GraphQL mutation that attempts deletion or archival, and only a small allowlist of mutations is permitted (currently: issueCreate).